canmet-energy/btap_batch/README.md

 * A high speed internet connection.
 * A github account and [git-token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
 * Add the github token as a user windows/linux environment variable as GIT_API_TOKEN
-* If you have an RSMeans account contact chris.kirney@nrcan-rncan.gc.ca for permissions to access canmet-energy repositories (For use of the btap_private_cli costing image.)
+* If you would like to use costing and have an RSMeans account contact chris.kirney@nrcan-rncan.gc.ca for permissions to access canmet-energy repositories (For use of the btap_private_cli costing image.)
 * For AWS runs: [AWS CLI on Windows, install the AWS CLI version 2 on Windows](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html).
 * If you are an NRCan employee: [NRCan btap_dev AWS account credentials set up on your computer](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for Amazon HPC runs(Optional).
 * At least 8GB+ ram with 6 or more cores.
 Preferably a powerful multi-core computer to run simulations fast locally.
 (24 core/48 thread with 32GB+)